 Pin it for later:

+So there you have it, my top pet peeves with travel bloggers.
 Have l missed any of your pet peeves?
 Please share.
 Am l being too hard on travel bloggers and writers in general?
 Do you feel cheated when you read about a place only to find out there are gaping holes in the reportage when you visit?